georgia-tech-db/evadb/docs/source/tutorials/qa_video.rst

 .. note::

-    ChatGPT UDF is a thin wrapper around OpenAI API call.
+    ChatGPT function is a wrapper around OpenAI API call.
 You can also switch to other LLM models that can run locally.

 3. Summarize Video in Text
 ----